proc7ts/a-iterable/README.md

 If the `source` iterable is revertible, then uses its `reverse()` method to revert the constructed one.
 Otherwise stores elements to array and reverts them with [reverseArray()] function.

+The returned iterable is revertible to the source one.

 ```TypeScript
 import { reverseIt } from 'a-iterable';